 1. Establish Your Brand as an Industry Leader Through Content

 If you want to attract the best of the best, your company needs to be viewed as a leader in your industry.
-Or at least an up-and-coming startup producing great content.
+Or at least an up-and-coming startup producing great content based on what your customers search are seeking.

 In addition to building trust with customers, being an industry leader also attracts talented workers who want to join a trusted, growing team.